nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 See?
 Much nicer.

 ### Appendix 3: The Text Editor
 Since your code is stored entirely as text files on your computer, you'll want a nice text editor.
 Our instructions showed you how to use `nano`, a text editor that you'll find on almost every computer.
 However, there are at least two others that the team uses.
-Text editors are like the Microsoft Word of the programming world, except they come packed with all kinds of handy dandy features to make writing code a synch.
+Text editors are like the Microsoft Word of the programming world, except they come packed with all kinds of handy dandy features to make writing code a cinch.

 #### Sublime Text 2
 If you're more comfortable with an editor that you can open up like Word, [Sublime Text 2](http://www.sublimetext.com/2) has a sweet graphical user interface and some [nice customizations](http://net.tutsplus.com/tutorials/tools-and-tips/sublime-text-2-tips-and-tricks/) available.
 You'll likely want to learn some [keyboard shortcuts](http://docs.sublimetext.info/en/latest/reference/keyboard_shortcuts_osx.html) to make yourself more efficient.
-You can also prettify it with the [Flatland theme](https://github.com/thinkpixellab/flatland)
+You can also prettify it with the [Flatland theme](https://github.com/thinkpixellab/flatland).

 #### Vim
 Personally, I prefer vim &mdash; a terminal based editor that requires you to type rather than point-and-click to work on files.
 It comes pre-installed on your computer, but there's a lot of little keyboard shortcuts you'll need to get comfy with before you can just dive-in.
-Here's a nice [cheat sheet](http://www.tuxfiles.org/linuxhelp/vimcheat.html), though, you might want to keep open in a tab if this is your not familiar with it.
 You can add all kinds of features, but our teammate Chris recommends [nerdtree](https://github.com/tpope/vim-surround) and [surround](https://github.com/scrooloose/nerdtree).
 Here are [some videos](http://net.tutsplus.com/sessions/vim-essential-plugins/) to help make vim and those particular add-ons.

+**Note**: In your terminal, type in `vim` to begin using the editor.
+Here's a resource to become more acquainted with vim: [Vim Tips Wiki](http://vim.wikia.com/wiki/Vim_Tips_Wiki).

 ## Conclusion
 And with that you now have a sweet hackintosh.
 Happy hacking, and if you haven't setup a [Github](https://github.com/) account, you can try out your new tools and [play with some of our code](https://github.com/nprapps).
 Github provides [a thorough walkthrough](https://help.github.com/) to get you setup and working on some open sourced projects.